-Great Milton Primary Forest School was established in April 2017 in the Foundation Stage Unit and extended to key stage 1 in June 2017.
-By October 2017 classes across the school were enjoying Forest School as part of the outdoor curriculum.
+Great Milton Cof E Primary Forest School was established in April 2017 in the Foundation Stage Unit and extended to Key Stage 1 in June 2017.
+By October 2017, all classes across the school were enjoying Forest School as part of the outdoor curriculum.

-The Forest School development came from our desire to provide a curriculum beyond the classroom at Great Milton Primary School, which also reflects the school being situated in a rural area.
-Children attending Great Milton Primary Forest School (GMPFS) are able to develop a life- long understanding of the natural environment, whilst developing self-esteem, confident and social skills.
+The Forest School development came from our desire to provide a curriculum beyond the classroom, making the most of our rural setting.
+Children attending Great Milton Cof E Primary Forest School (GMPFS) are able to develop a lifelong understanding of the natural environment, whilst developing self-esteem, confidence and social skills.

 Children take part in carefully planned activities which enables them to excel in all areas of their personal, academic and spiritual development.
 The children acquire new skills as they are ready for them, so that activities can maintain a degree of challenge and excitement, whilst remaining safe.
-Forest Schools greatly supports the ethos at Great Milton; children will experience the outside environment in all weathers.
+Forest Schools greatly supports the ethos at Great Milton Cof E Primary school; children will experience the outside environment in all weathers.

 The Forest School sessions take place on the school grounds.
-When we want to extend the children's skills and experience, we can walk to the Jack Peers Centre and enjoy more of a 'forest environment'.
+When we want to extend the children's skills and experience, we can walk to the Jack Peers Outdoor Centre and enjoy additional activities in a real woodland environment.

 Forest School Staffing